elchericito/prive-docs/customer-portal/editing-the-customer-portal.md

 # ✨ Editing the Customer Portal

 {% hint style="info" %}
 The customer portal is where your subscribers go to manage/view their subscription contract.
 As a merchant, you can edit the permissions and functionality your subscriber have in their customer portal in addition to changing the style of the user interface.
-Navigate to the “Customer Portal” tab in the Recurly Commerceapp to make changes.
+Navigate to the “Customer Portal” tab in the Recurly Commerce app to make changes.
 {% endhint %}

 ## Customer Portal Permissions